lacyjpr/optimization/README.md

 Make google-analytics script async

+Add a media query for print.css

-Use Web Font Loader asynchronously to load the Google webfont
+Use Web Font Loader to load the Google webfont asynchronously

 Sources: